Haaasib/rpg-japaneseCafe/readme.md

 # Its a Job For the Japanse Cafe Mlo Link : https://www.youtube.com/watch?v=BKY_EltazFA (Form Fivem Shop)
+# Item Images
+* Download the script and open images folder, put it in the qb-inventory/html/images directory.
 ### Add the following code to your qb-core/shared/jobs.lua

  ```